iiSeymour/chromote/README.md

 >>> tab.evaluate('alert("Remotey");')
 ```

+Note: Google Chrome needs starting with the `-remote-debugging-port=<PORT>` option to be controlled remotely.

 ## Remote Browser Control

-The remote debugging port binds to localhost only so using Chromote with a remote
+The remote debugging port binds to localhost only so using chromote with a remote
 machine like a dashboard/kiosk setup will require tunneling to the machine first.

-On the remote machine start Chrome:
+On the remote machine start Google Chrome:

-    $ chromium-browser <DASHBOARD-URL> --incognito --kiosk -remote-debugging-port=9222
+    $ chromium-browser <URL> --incognito --kiosk -remote-debugging-port=9222

-On the local machine set up a tunnel to map the remote debug port to 9222 on localhost:
+On the local machine set up a tunnel to map the remote debugging port to 9222 on localhost:

     $ ssh remote-machine -L 9222:localhost:9222

-You than can drive the browsers from a Python script:
+You can then drive your dashboard/kiosk machine remotely to display the content you want.

 ```python
 from time import sleep